tejaspawar12/BlogGenapp-using--AWS/README.md

 ---

 ## 👋 About

-This project was developed as part of **Ud StudyAide's initiative** to explore Generative AI using AWS Bedrock and serverless cloud infrastructure.

 **Author:** Tejas Pawar
 **Program:** M.S.
 Data Science, University of Delaware
-[Connect with me on LinkedIn](https://www.linkedin.com) *(Add your profile link)*

 ⭐ **Feel free to star this repository or provide feedback!**